Gujarat: 7 people die of suffocation while cleaning hotel's septic tank

 India

 Vadodara, June 15: Seven people, including four sanitation workers died while cleaning a septic tank of a hotel in Gujarat's Vadodara.
+The incident was reported from Fartikui village.

 An offence of causing death due to negligence have been registered in Dhaboi police station.